How to market an online business and turn a tidy profit

 #6.
 Advertise to bring in revenue

-For those of you with an ad budget, advertising is an effective way to bring in sales for your online business.
+For those of you with an ad budget, advertising is an effective way to bring in sales for your online business, or potentially even validate your online business ideas before you sink time and money into them.

-Once your business and budget grow, you can dive deeper into these digital advertising methods:
+Either way, once your business and budget grow, you can dive deeper into these digital advertising methods :

 When someone searches a relevant term, your ad can pop up around the search results like in this “marketing tools” query.